ds5010/spring-2022/git.md

 ## Branches

-Branches allow you to develop outside the main branch.
-This is good for experimenting and/or collaborating.

-* `$ git branch`
-  * list branches, including current branch
-  * default branch is usually "main"
-  * if you haven't created any branches, that'll be the only one
-* `$ git branch demo`
-  * create the "demo" branch
 * `$ git checkout demo`
   * switch to the demo branch
 * You need to specify the upstream for the branch before you can "push" or "pull"